eclipse-iceoryx/iceoryx/doc/design/status_port.md

 2. "Twin Ion Engines Fighter"
 3. "USS Enterprise"

-After the second transaction the `StatusPortReader` see's the latest transaction below and starts reading the `chunk[1]` aka `SECOND`.
+After the first transaction the `StatusPortReader` see's the latest transaction below and starts reading the `chunk[1]` aka `SECOND`.

 ```text